XpiritBV/mini-hacks/Tagging-Azure-Resources-in-Azure-Portal/Readme.md

-# Tagging Azure Resources in Azure Manager Portal#
+# Tagging Azure Resources in Azure Portal#

 ## Challenge ##
 Getting your Azure Resource Manager resources organized by tagging helps you to create order in chaos.
 This minihack shows the basics of resource tagging.